Last Updated: June 30, 2020

 - You can object to, or obtain a restriction of, the processing of personal data under certain circumstances; and

 - For residents of France, you can send us specific instructions regarding the use of your data after your death.

-To make such requests or contact our Data Protection Officer, contact us at email@example.com.
-When we are processing data on behalf of another party that is the “data controller,” you should direct your request to that party.
+To make such requests, contact us at firstname.lastname@example.org, or submit this request form..
+When we are processing data on behalf of one of our business customers, they are the "data controller," and you should direct your request to that party.
 You also have the right to lodge a complaint with a supervisory authority, but we encourage you to first contact us with any questions or concerns.

 The following describes your rights regarding personal information we process about individuals covered by California laws.
 "Personal information" has the meaning as defined under such laws.